 - Anything that primarily benefits people or causes outside of Calderdale;

 - Anything that promotes religion or support for a particular political party - Faith groups can still be funded for their community work, eg. we will not fund a church to buy new hymn books.
 We will consider funding a luncheon club; groups can still be funded for campaigns that are not linked to political parties, projects can still encourage involvement in civic life, e.g. town twinning;

 - Retrospectively - It will not give a grant to repay money that has already been spent;

 - Food or hospitality;

-If you are not sure whether or not your group or your project meet any of the eligibility criteria please contact us before you complete the form.
+If unsure whether or not your group or project meets the eligibility criteria, contact us before completing the form.

 Notes of meetings and decisions

-After each Panel meeting notes of the Panel’s decisions are prepared.
+After each Panel meeting, notes on the Panel’s decisions are prepared.
 These notes indicate which applications were successful and which were not, and how much each applicant was awarded.
 The reasons why the decisions were made are also included.

 - Username Grants Section